End the disproportionate rate of exclusions

 To truly understand the reasons behind the disproportionality it is essential to involve and consult with focused groups of pupils, parents and staff.

-Possible questions for Black Caribbean and Somali pupils could include:
+Questions for Black Caribbean and Somali pupils could include:

 - Do you know how well you are learning and how to improve more?
 Do you think you are making good progress in learning?